cloudamqp/terraform-provider-cloudamqp/website/docs/r/notification.html.markdown

   Creates and manages recipients to receive alarm notifications.
 ---

-# cloudamqp_instance
+# cloudamqp_notification

 This resource allows you to create and manage recipients to receive alarm notifications.
 There will always be a default recipient created upon instance creation.
 This recipient will use team email and receive notifications from default alarms.
+This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

+Available for all subscription plans.

 ## Example Usage